-One way to reduce the chances of injury is the use of proper equipment and tools designed for the specific task.
-It also increases efficiency if the roofer isn’t trying to find something that will “get them by”.
-There are several common roofing tools that most roofers should be proficient in using.
-Many of these tools have more than one use in the installation, repair and demolition of roofs.
+One way to reduce the chances of injury is the use of proper equipment and tools designed for the specific task with the skill to do so.
+It also increases the efficiency of the roofer when they are not trying to use the wrong tool for the job and taking chances with their safety.
+Many of the roofing tools have more than one use in the installation, repair, and demolition of roofs.

-There are several basic hand tools that are in every roofer’s toolbox:
+There are several standard hand tools that are in every roofer’s toolbox and a good reason for them:

 - A roofing hammer is a must in every roofing professional’s arsenal.
 This handy and versatile tool will have one end dedicated solely to setting nails.
 The other end is a hatchet designed to split shakes or shingles.
 Some hammers will have gauges or even levels built into them.

 - A retractable steel tape measure is something everyone needs, not just roofing professionals.
-There is not a lot of explanation needed for this toolbox necessity.
+Which is why there is not a lot of explanation needed for this toolbox necessity.
+Having a measuring device handy is essential for any roofing project.

 - Plumb line and chalk line are toolbox staples.
-Used in conjunction with the tape measure, they improve the accuracy of roof installation.
-The plumb line will allow you to set up accurate reference points for setting the chalk lines.
-The chalk line then marks the layout lines for installation.
+These are used in conjunction with the tape measure and they improve the accuracy of roof installation.
+The plumb line allows you to set up accurate reference points for setting the chalk lines.
+This is very handy for laying out chalk line marks for the layout of the installation.

 - An air knife makes the cutting of shingles a much quicker and less labor-intensive job.
-They quickly slice through most types of shingles with ease.
-This does require an air compressor to power it.
+They quickly slice through most types of shingles with ease although this does require an air compressor to power it.

 - A hammer stapler is the most efficient way to affix roofing staples to thicker roofing materials.
-It is similar to a nail gun but uses the heavy , non-rusting staples instead.
+It is similar to a nail gun but uses the heavy, non-rusting staples instead.
 (This is another tool that requires the air compressor.)
+Smaller manual staplers are also on the market which works well for lighter jobs.

-Many of the tools used for removing old roofing materials are designed with a single purpose in mind.
-Others such as the pry bar are multi-use.
+Many of the tools used for removing old roofing materials are designed with a single purpose in mind while others, such as the pry bar, are multi-use.
+Following are a few repair and removal tools that most roofers rely on:

-- A pry bar is invaluable in pulling up roofing materials.
+- A pry bar is invaluable in pulling up roofing materials and removing other objects such as old studs, boards, and structures.
 A roofer who regularly removes and replaces roofs will most likely have several pry bars.
 They make use of differing lengths and strengths for the various jobs.

 - Shingle removers come in various forms.
 Handheld or push broom versions with handles of three to four feet long are useful for smaller tasks.
-The larger mechanical removers are used for the big, tough jobs.
+The larger mechanical shingle removers are used for projects that are big and tough.

 - Shingle saws are also found in both handheld and mechanical versions.
-There are many saws designed to cut and shape various styles and thicknesses of shingles.
-The saw and blade should each be chosen based on the shingle material being cut.
+Cutting edge variations are designed to cut and shape various styles of shingles.
+The shingle material being cut will require the correct saw and blade to get the job done right.

-- Roofing hatchets come in different forms and with or without various features.
-Many are magnetic, some have gauges, claws, lights, etc. The needs of the particular job will determine which hatchet will be the most useful at the time.
+- Roofing hatchets come in many different forms.
+The features can vary but many are magnetic, some have gauges, or laws, while others have lights.
+The needs of a particular job will determine which hatchet will be the most useful at the time.

-- Seam rollers are another tool that offer different choices.
-The rollers themselves are rubber or steel.
-There are smaller handheld models for the little repair jobs.
-The longer handled models are perfect for the bigger assignments.
+- Seam rollers are another tool that offers different choices.
+The rollers themselves are made out of rubber or steel.
+There are smaller handheld models for the little repair jobs and long-handled models that are perfect for the bigger projects.

 - A magnetic sweeper is helpful especially during cleanup.
 Their powerful magnets pick up metal shavings or debris along with any dropped nails.